Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Experiments

+\textbf{Model Architectures.}\, For the MNIST dataset, we adopt a standard 4-layer convolutional neural network.
+For GTSRT, we utilize 6 convolution layers and 2 dense layer models.
+For the Pubfig dataset, we adopt a 16-layer VGG-Face model \cite{parkhi2015deep}.
+Note that in this work, we choose the same structure for both teacher and student models.

-In all experiments, we normalize the input into the range $[0, 1]$.
-The SN pattern is a $3\times3$ 0/1 bit pattern stamped on a fixed position.
-In practice, SN bit patterns would up-scale proportionally when deploying DNN systems to target high-resolution images.
+\textbf{Implementation Details.}\, In all experiments, we normalize the input in the range $[0, 1]$.
+The SN pattern is a 0/1 bit square pattern stamped on the right bottom corner, and we set the width of the pattern as 10\% of the input image.
+Therefore, the area of the pattern only accounts for 1\% of the original picture.
+SN bit patterns would up-scale proportionally when deploying DNN systems to target high-resolution images.
 The training process could be divided into two steps.
-Firstly, we train a teacher model to maximize its performance on the specific task.
-Based on the teacher model, we then use DSN framework to train the multiple student networks.
-For the raw inputs $X$, we train the student model with SNE Loss in Eq.~\ref{eq:sne loss}.
-For SN stamped input $X \oplus K$, we optimize the student model with Distillation Loss in Eq.~\ref{eq:distill loss}.
-The SN stamped inputs are generated on-the-fly, and two-branch DSN framework could be optimized parallelly.
-For all teacher models, we utilize Adam as the optimizer and set batch size to 500.
+First, we train a teacher model to maximize its performance on the specific task.
+Based on the teacher model, we then use the DSN framework to train multiple student networks.
+For raw inputs $X$, we train the student model with SNE loss in Eq.~\ref{eq:sne loss}.
+For the SN stamped input $X \oplus K$, we optimize the student model with Distillation Loss in Eq.~\ref{eq:distill loss}.
+For the feature extractor $G_{e}$, we optimize with the SNNL loss in Eq.~\ref{eq: SNNL}.
+SN-stamped inputs are generated on-the-fly, and the two-branch DSN framework could be optimized parallelly.
+We use Adam as the optimizer for all teacher models and set the batch size to 500.
 The learning rate starts from 0.001 and is divided by 10 when the error plateaus.
-For all student models, we utilize Adam as the optimizer and set batch size to 1,000 , including 500 raw inputs and 500 SN stamped inputs.
+We utilize Adam as the optimizer for all student models and set the batch size to 500, including 250 raw inputs and 250 SN-stamped inputs.